darrenjhsu/XSNAMD/README.md

 Manuals coming ...

+## Important source files

+### `XSMD.cu`

+Contains a function which will be compiled into a .so shared object file.
+In this function kernels will be sequentially called to calculate solute surface area, scattering patterns, and forces that should be applied to the solute atoms.

+### `kernel.cu`

+Contains kernel functions that actually perform scattering calculations.

+### `XSMD.i`

+The interface file that goes along with SWIG, which enables tcl to call a C function.
+It also provides some helper functions such as declaring float arrays in C from tcl side.

+### `speedtest.cu`

+A file that looks like `XSMD.cu` but reads in coordinates from `coord.cu`.
+This allows you to test the functionality of these kernels (as well as do speed tests if you use nvprof in the HPC job submission.)

+### `mol_param.cu`

+Tells number of atoms and atom types.
+Atom types are defined in WaasKirf.cu and are used in the `FF_calc` kernel in `kernel.cu`

+### `env_param.cu`

+Tells some environmental parameters such as k the spring constant (that is inherited all the way from the initial `input.py`) or rho the solvent electron density (0.334 for water at 20 deg C). delta\_t and tau are defined in the paper.

+### `scat_param.cu`

+Contains number of q points, c1, c2, c, scattering patterns of the reference structure (or ensemble run), the difference pattern scaled to the scattering magnitude of reference signal, and error of the difference signal also scaled.
+Note that c is not used in the actual calculation.

 <!--Of the files,

 Init\_calc.cu       calculates with given two sets of coordinates, the scattering pattern for reference (S\_ref) and for initial (S\_init) structures, and then compute the difference (dS = S\_ref - S\_init)